gulizseray/starter-academic-website/content/authors/admin/_index.md

 - Visitors
 ---

 Guliz Seray Tuncay is a security researcher at Android Security and Privacy (ASAP) at Google.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+His research interests include mobile security and mobile computing.